Educational resources that relate to the improvement of health on an individual, population, or community basis.

 Challenges you may encounter while searching for information:

 Access to self-reported researcher or administrative/in-house data may be required to locate documentation.
-Depending on health topic (health education outside of educating youth), data may be more difficult to find.
+Depending on the health topic (health education outside of educating youth), data may be more difficult to find.

 Articles, books, and other publications in translational science using the indicator: